-- 4.40 Waiver of Degree/Certificate Requirements - Upon recommendation of the advisor and dean, the vice president for academic affairs may waive certain degree requirement(s) for a student.
+- 4.40 Waiver of Degree/Certificate Requirements Upon recommendation of the advisor and dean, the vice president for academic affairs may waive certain degree requirement(s) for a student.
 The total number of required credits cannot be waived, nor can the State Education Department's distributive requirements.
-An approved change of status form must be filed. - 4.41 Permanent Waiver of Physical Education Requirement - This requirement may be waived by the Director of Sport and Exercise based on recommendations from the Wellness Center, Physical Education Department chairperson, or a physician with appropriate documentation.
+An approved change of status form must be filed. - 4.41 Permanent Waiver of Physical Education Requirement This requirement may be waived by the Director of Sport and Exercise based on recommendations from the Wellness Center, Physical Education Department chairperson, or a physician with appropriate documentation.
 If waived, students must still complete the minimum credit requirement of their chosen degree program.
-An approved change of status form must be filed. - 4.70 Fifth Semester - Students in the Educational Opportunity Program have five semesters in which to meet degree requirements.
+An approved change of status form must be filed. - 4.42 Varsity Athletic Credit Toward Physical Education Requirement Varsity athletic credit earned at SUNY Cobleskill may be used to meet the physical education/college requirement PHED 151 Wellness or PHED elective.